-- How do I log in? - Go to https://com.navigate.eab.com and log in with your Navigate username and password.
-Please make sure you use Google Chrome or Firefox as your browser. - What are the different features of Navigate? - To-Dos, Appointments and My Major.
+- How do I log in? - o Go to https://com.navigate.eab.com and log in with your COM username and password.
+Please make sure you use Google Chrome or Firefox as your browser. - What are the different features of Navigate? - To-Dos, Appointments and your Academic Planner.
 These are located on the left-hand side of the page.
 Click on different features to go from one to another.

-• When I am in Major Explorer, what do I do?
+How do I change my notification settings? - o Go to My Profile and edit in the bottom left hand side. - What do I do when my recommend careers are shown? - o Save as favorites to your profile by clicking the heart in the upper right hand corner until you have a conversation with your advisor. - How do I schedule an appointment with my academic advisor? - Log into your Navigate account.
+Click on Make an Appointment on the left hand side.
+Follow the prompts. - Who do I contact if I have additional questions? - Visit our Welcome Center, we are open; 8 a.m. to 7 p.m.
+(Monday/Tuesday) 8 a.m. to 5 p.m.
+(Wednesday-Friday) Closed weekends